Cognitive Foundations

 First Edition

-The original authors of the work remixed for the first edition of the book are listed below:
+The first edition of this book was remixed from multiple Open Educational Resources by Celeste Pilegard.
+The original authors of the work aggregated for the first edition of the book are listed below:

 - Mehgan Andrade, College of the Canyons